duonggiang152/GradientEnhance/README.md

 By analysis gradient space, we know that which regions are low contrast, and by emphasize the magnitude of the gradient, we enhance contrast of this regions

+After That:
-After That Form poisson euqation and solve this by Intel MKL library
+Form poisson equation and solve that to have new Image

 # original Image <After stretch 0-255 to display on the screen>
 ![image](https://github.com/user-attachments/assets/b94737ef-63a1-4939-9370-be387b188165)